-Author has written 21 stories for Lloyd Alexander, and Harry Potter.
+Author has written 23 stories for Lloyd Alexander, Harry Potter, and Les Misérables.

 An English professor at a midwestern university, I introduce students to other people's metaphors.
 It has been an absolute blast coming up with some of my own.
 While I love the scholarly writing I usually do, it's exhilarating to tap into other creative energies.

-As you can guess from the subject of my fics, I am a big-time, long-time (thirty-five years and counting) fan of Lloyd Alexander's Prydain chronicles, which consist of The Book of Three, The Black Cauldron, The Castle of Llyr, Taran Wanderer, and The High King.
+As you can guess from my fics, I am a big-time, long-time (thirty-five years and counting) fan of Lloyd Alexander's Prydain chronicles, which consist of The Book of Three, The Black Cauldron, The Castle of Llyr, Taran Wanderer, and The High King.
 (There are also two picture books and a story collection.)
-If you have not yet read these magnificent books, let me highly recommend them.
+If you have not yet read these magnificent books, I highly recommend them.
 It is rare to find writing so luminous with wisdom and beauty.
 Coming from me, that's a real endorsement.
 Whatever else I've done with my life, I have read a lot of books.

-As you can also tell from my fics, my favorite character in the series is Adaon, son of the chief bard Taliesin.
-(If you'd like to read more about what Adaon means to me, take a peek at the author's note to my fic "The Measure of Our Hearts.")
-I finally figured out--after more than three decades!--that if I wanted to read more about Adaon I'd better write it myself.
-I also wanted to flesh out the character of Arianllyn, Adaon's betrothed, whom we hear about in The Black Cauldron but, alas, never meet.
-As I have explored the history of these two young people, I have found myself, increasingly, going back to the older generation.
-I've discovered how deeply fond I am of Adaon's dad, so if you read my fics you will frequently encounter Taliesin.
-I have also grown extremely attached to Cerys, the female bard and wife I invented for Taliesin, and try to visit her whenever possible.
-My attempts to make the women in my fics as wise and heroic as their menfolk is very much in keeping with, and a tribute to, the groundbreaking representation of strong-minded heroines in Alexander's books.
+As you can also tell from my Prydain fics (not to mention my pen name), my favorite character in the series is Adaon, son of the chief bard Taliesin.
+(If you'd like to read more about what Adaon means to me, take a peek at the author's note to my first fic "The Measure of Our Hearts.")
+In imagining a backstory for Adaon, I also wanted to flesh out the character of Arianllyn, his betrothed, whom we hear about in The Black Cauldron but, alas, never meet.
+As I explored the history of these two young people, I found myself thinking back to the older generation, so some of my Prydain fics imagine a backstory for Taliesin and the wife I invented for him, the female bard Cerys.
+By the way, I was fortunate enough to correspond with Alexander before his death in 2007, and, when I asked whether Adaon's mother could have been a bard too, he assured me this would be in keeping both with the role of women in ancient Celtic culture and his own conception of Prydain.
+Indeed, my attempts to make the women in my fics as wise and heroic as their menfolk is very much influenced by, and a tribute to, the groundbreaking representation of strong-minded heroines in Alexander's books.

-By the way, if you'd like to join online discussions of Prydain, please drop by the forum CompanionWanderer and I started several years back, "Bards of Prydain," open not only to those who writes Prydain fanfiction but anyone who wants to get into a good conversation about the books and characters.
-Here's the address: http://www.fanfiction.net/ft/816343/25368/1/.
-It would be great to generate some more thoughtful discussion of these worthy, and immensely fun, books.
-Come join us!
+I'd like to encourage those of you who are Prydain fans to drop by the forum CompanionWanderer and I started several years back, "Bards of Prydain," open not only to those who write Prydain fanfiction but anyone who wants to get into a good conversation about the books and characters.
+We have also started drabble challenges.
+Please join us!

 Unsafe External Link